 - My Friends – Your Snapchat friends can see your location when you are using the app.

 - My Friends, Except… – Your friends can see you but for a few that you expressly exclude.

 - Only These Friends – Choose the select “inner circle” of friends that can see where you are.

 - Ghost Mode – Keep your location a secret.
 Only you can see it on the map.

-Select “Ghost Mode” and Snapchat will give you the choice of how long to ghost yourself – three hours, a day, or until you turn off the feature manually.
+Select “Ghost Mode” and choose how long you want to remain hidden.
+You can select either three hours, a day, or until you turn off the feature manually.
 Choose whichever setting works for you.

 How to Change Your Location in Snapchat

 So that’s how to stop Snapchat from keeping track of your location, but how can you convince the app that you’re somewhere that you aren’t?

 Well, there’s no direct way to do it within the Snapchat app itself.
 Snapchat wants everyone to be honest about their locations.
 So in order to do this, you need to get creative.